JamesTheBard/sisyphus-docs/docs/installation/server-install.md

 ### Docker Compose

-Also, two environment variables need to be passed to `sisyphus-server`:
+Two environment variables need to be passed to `sisyphus-server` so that the API server can store information about jobs and the queue:

 | Variable | Default | Description |
 |:--|:--|:--|